How Do Progressive Web Apps Really Compare to Native Apps?

 A native app — if truly native — is generally built with in Java or Kotlin for Android or Objective-C or Swift for iOS.

-The downside of this approach is that it necessitates a long, sometimes drawn-out process for developing apps, which gets duplicated for each platform.
-Additionally, there’s a high cost of maintenance for native apps.
-Native apps will generally cost $50,000 to $100,000 to get first versions out on iOS and Android, and another 20% of that annually for maintenance and updates.
+The development cost for Native apps is generally $50,000 to $100,000 to get first versions out on iOS and Android, and another 20% of that annually for maintenance and updates.

 They will also take several months to build at a minimum.